Akash-Sharma1/code_tester/README.md

 * 1.> Make Test cases

-- Make you solution.cpp file and take input via 'cin' .
+- Make your solution.cpp file and take input via 'cin' .
 - Specify limits in comments for each variable after cin (in same line).
-- Seprate upper and lower limits via '-'
+- Seperate upper and lower limits via '-'
 - You can give multiple limits of different viariables seprated by spaces(' ').
 - for example "cin>>a;//1-15".
 - for example "cin>>b>>c;//1-15 2-20".